-Only authorised novel foods may be placed on the market
+Only authorized novel foods may be placed on the market

 The safety of novel foods is assessed before they are allowed to be introduced to the consumers.
-The marketing of a novel food is authorised under a common decision of all the EU countries.
-The authorisation is granted on an application containing a clarification of the safety of the product pursuant to the conditions approved in the Community.
-Novel food authorisation is granted to a specific operator.
-After the novel food has been granted marketing authorisation, products that are substantially equivalent can be placed on the market through a facilitated novel food notification procedure.
+The marketing of a novel food is authorized under a common decision of all the EU countries.
+The authorization is granted on a request meeting the conditions laid down in the Community, and the request shall contain the necessary information regarding the safety of the product.

-Authorised novel foods include e.g. certain foods with added plant sterols, Morinda citrifolia fruit juice (= noni juice), krill oils and algae oils that are rich in omega fatty acids, chia seeds (Salvia hispanica) as well as fruit products processed by means of high-pressure pasteurisation.
+Authorized novel foods include e.g. certain foods with added phytosterols, Morinda citrifolia fruit juice (=noni juice), krill oils and algae oils that are rich in omega fatty acids, chia seeds (Salvia hispanica) as well as fruit products processed by means of high-pressure pasteurisation.
 The safety of these foods has been assessed and various operators have been issued novel food authorisation for these foods.

-Stevia plant (Stevia rebaudiana) and nangai nuts (Canarium indicum) are examples of foods that the Commission has not authorised and which therefore may not be placed on the market as novel foods.
-Cnidium monnieri and SIL-Q Gold Turkey Tail Mushroom (Coriolus versicolor), for example, are also considered to be novel foods, which at least so far have not been authorised and may not be marketed as foods within the European Union.
+Stevia plant (Stevia rebaudiana) and nangai nuts (Canarium indicum) are examples of foods that the Commission has not authorized and which therefore may not be placed on the market as novel foods.
+Cnidium monnieri and SIL-Q Gold Turkey Tail Mushroom (Coriolus versicolor) are also considered to be novel foods, which at least so far have not been authorized and may not be marketed as foods within the European Union.